Visit Fastweb.com to discover new ways to pay for school!

 Students who are in transition can visit this page for more information, and should speak to their school counselor, Ms. Lynch, or Ms. Winters for more information.

 The first type of deadline comes from colleges themselves, and—spoiler alert—it’s typically pretty early.
 These deadlines vary from school to school, but they usually come well before the academic year starts.
 If you’re applying to multiple colleges, be sure to look up each school’s FAFSA deadline and apply by the earliest one.

 Many of these FAFSA due dates are priority deadlines.
 This means that you need to get your FAFSA form in by that date to be considered for the most money.
 Many colleges have this date clearly marked on their financial aid pages.
 If you can’t find it, you can always call the school’s financial aid office.

 If you’re worried about gathering information to complete the FAFSA form in time to meet this deadline, don’t be.
 You can apply as early as Oct.
-1 (instead of Jan.
-1 as you may have done in the past).
-This earlier submission date will give you more time to complete the FAFSA form before college deadlines approach, which means more time to compare schools.
-You’ll use earlier (2016) tax information, so there’s no need for estimates.
+1. This earlier submission date will give you more time to complete the FAFSA form before college deadlines approach, which means more time to compare schools.
+You’ll use earlier tax information, so there’s no need for estimates.

 2. The State Deadline

 The second deadline is determined by your home state.
 Starting on Oct.1, you can check your state’s deadline here.
 Some states have hard deadlines and other states have suggested deadlines to make sure you get priority consideration for college money.
 There’s also a group of states that offer first-come, first-served financial aid.
 If your state’s deadline is “As soon as possible after Oct.
 1,” you should get your FAFSA form submitted ASAP.
 Many of these states award financial aid funds only until they run out, so the sooner you apply, the better your chances.

 3. The Federal Deadline